tobyornottobe/maraoz.github.io/_posts/2022-01-01-ideas-vs-execution.md

 - It's *very* hard to hire people if your idea sucks.
 - It's hard to raise capital if your idea is bad.

-In other words, a good idea is a prerequisite for executing well.
+In other words, a good idea is actually a prerequisite for executing well.

 # What defines a good idea?
 So, what is ✨**a *good* idea**✨?